ATS Optimized Resume: The Complete Guide to Getting Past Automated Screening

 4. Contact info missing: Your name, phone, or email isn’t in the top lines of the paste.

-5. Column bleed: A two-column layout has merged left and right columns into one jumbled string.
+5. Column bleed: A two-column layout has merged the left and right columns into a single jumbled column.

-Before applying, run your resume through an ATS resume checker to identify parsing issues, missing keywords, and formatting errors.
-Tools can quickly show how well your resume matches a job description and where you need to improve.
+Before applying, use an ATS resume checker to quickly reveal parsing issues, missing keywords, and formatting errors.
+This step ensures your resume aligns with the job description and highlights areas for improvement before moving on to the specifics of different ATS platforms.

 Which Applicant Tracking System Are You Submitting To?
 Identify Before You Apply